calebelee05/CS180-Lab23-Team1-Project/README.md

     - public String getUsername(): Returns the username of the user.
     - public String getPassword(): Returns the password of the user.
     - public double getBalance(): Returns the current balance of the user.
-    - public ArrayList<ItemInterface> getItems(): Returns the list of items listed by the user.
+    - public List<ItemInterface> getItems(): Returns the list of items listed by the user.
     - public List<MessageInterface> getMessagesSent(): Returns the list of messages sent by the user.
     - public List<MessageInterface> getMessagesReceived(): Returns the list of messages received by the user.
     - public void setUsername(String username): Sets the username of the user.
     - public void setPassword(String password): Sets the password of the user.
     - public void setBalance(double balance): Sets the balance of the user.
-    - public void setItems(ArrayList<ItemInterface> itemsList): Sets the list of items listed by the user.
+    - public void setItems(List<ItemInterface> itemsList): Sets the list of items listed by the user.
     - public void setMessagesSent(List<MessageInterface> messagesSent): Sets the list of messages sent by the user.
     - public void setMessagesReceived(List<MessageInterface> messagesReceived): Sets the list of messages received by the user.
     - public void deleteUser(): Removes the user from the `userList` of the Database and deletes all items listed by the user.